NETSTOCK | Overview of the menus | Dashboard

 Use the period selector to view the KPI in either days, weeks or months.

-Use the dashboard group to filter the dashboard by, for example:
+Use the dashboard group (if this is configured in your environment) to filter the dashboard by, for example:

 Please note: the dashboard group needs to be configured for your environment before it is available for selection.